Second Marx cabinet: Establishment

-Establishment

 Following the lapse on 15 February 1924 of the enabling act that had allowed the emergency decrees on which many of the actions of the first Marx cabinet were based, there was no prospect of the Reichstag granting an extension.
 After the introduction of several draft laws that were aimed at undoing some of the government's decrees, notably on taxes, working hours and cuts to the public workforce, Marx called for new elections in May in order to prevent the Reichstag from undoing what he saw as vital policies.

 The election results, which weakened the parties of the political centre and strengthened the extremes of the spectrum, were unfavourable for Marx.
-Because the need to approve and implement the Dawes Plan, which had been presented in April, would require a government able to act with decision, Marx's first cabinet stayed on until the new Reichstag assembled.
+Because the need to approve and implement the Dawes Plan, which had been presented in April, would require a government able to act decisively, Marx's first cabinet stayed on until the new Reichstag assembled.
 After the German People's Party (DVP) forced the cabinet's resignation on 26 May – and faced with unacceptable demands from the newly strengthened German National People's Party (DNVP) – all of the existing ministers were simply reconfirmed in their posts as the second Marx cabinet on 3 June.